Laissez-faire: Rome

 Roman law developed during the 1st to 3rd centuries AD, and was divided between public and private law.
 Public law dealt with the administration of government, whereas private law regulated interactions between individuals.
-According to Rothard, Roman "Private law developed the theory of the absolute right of private property and of freedom of trade and contract.
+According to Rothbard, Roman "Private law developed the theory of the absolute right of private property and of freedom of trade and contract.
 While Roman public law theoretically allowed state interference in the life of the citizen, there was little such interference in the late Republic and early Empire.
 Private property rights and laissez-faire were therefore the fundamental heritage of the Roman law to later centuries, and much of it was adopted by countries of the Christian West."

 Europe

-In Europe, the laissez-faire movement was first widely promoted by the Physiocrats, a movement that included Vincent de Gournay (1712–1759), a successful merchant turned political figure.
+In Europe, the laissez-faire movement was first widely promoted by the Physiocrats, a movement that included Vincent de Gournay (1712–1759), a successful merchant who became a political figure.
 Gournay is postulated to have adapted the Taoist concept wu wei, from the writings on China by François Quesnay (1694–1774).
 Gournay held that government should allow the laws of nature to govern economic activity, with the state only intervening to protect life, liberty and property.
 François Quesnay and Anne Robert Jacques Turgot, Baron de l'Aulne took up Gournay's ideas.
 Quesnay had the ear of Louis XV, King of France, and in 1754 persuaded him to give laissez-faire a try.
 On September 17, the King abolished all tolls and restraints on the sale and transport of grain.
 For more than a decade, the experiment appeared successful, but 1768 saw a poor harvest, and the cost of bread rose so high that there was widespread starvation while merchants exported grain to obtain the best profit.
 In 1770, the Comptroller-General of Finances Joseph Marie Terray revoked the edict allowing free trade in grain.

 The doctrine of laissez-faire became an integral part of 19th-century European liberalism.
 Just as liberals supported freedom of thought in the intellectual sphere, so were they equally prepared to champion the principles of free trade and free competition in the sphere of economics, seeing the state as merely a passive policeman, protecting private property and administering justice, but not interfering with the affairs of its citizens.
 Businessmen, British industrialists in particular, were quick to associate these principles with their own economic interests.
 Many of the ideas of the physiocrats spread throughout Europe and were adopted to a greater or lesser extent in Sweden, Tuscany, Spain and in the newly created United States.
 Adam Smith, author of The Wealth of Nations (1776), met Quesnay and acknowledged his influence.